 The goal of this backup method is to create an image with all your Raspberry Pi files in it.

-Then you could flash this image to another SD card to recover the Raspberry Pi in the same state.
+Then you can flash this image back to another SD card to recover the Raspberry Pi in the same state.

 On Linux, you can use the dd command to create an image of a device: